Zandercraft/ZCSCommonLibrary/index.md

 from zcscommonlib import functions as fcns
 ```

-For more details on how to use the library, see our [documentation here](https://github.com/Zandercraft/ZCSCommonLibrary/wiki).
+For more details on how to use the library, see our [documentation here](https://github.com/Zandercraft/ZCSCommonLibrary/wiki) or our [GitHub repository](https://github.com/Zandercraft/ZCSCommonLibrary).

 ### Build The Library